 lowa DOT is in the process of reconstructing I-80, I-29 and I-480 in the Council Bluffs/Omaha metropolitan area.
 This comprehensive interstate redesign, known as the Council Bluffs Interstate System Improvement Program, will modernize the highway system and improve mobility and safety in the area.

-The Council Bluffs Interstate System Improvement Program is the single largest endeavor in the Iowa DOT's five-year Transportation Improvement Program.
-Redesigning the Council Bluffs Interstate System includes the modernization and rehabilitation of approximately 18 miles of interstate and 14 interchanges.
-This system serves the regional transportation network including a large number of commuters from Council Bluffs and western lowa into Nebraska, as well as interstate system users.
+The Council Bluffs Interstate System Improvement Program is a key project in the Iowa DOT's five-year Transportation Improvement Program.
+Redesigning the Council Bluffs Interstate System includes the modernization and rehabilitation of approximately 18 miles of interstate and 15 interchanges.
+This system serves the regional transportation network including a large number of commuters from Council Bluffs and western Iowa into Nebraska, as well as interstate system users.
 Statewide, the system is a key component of the roadway and railway network for regional/national commerce that provides routes to deliver goods and services.
 Such a large program is bound to generate a lot of attention.
 This program factsheet has been designed so that you have all the essential facts and contact information readily available to you.
-There are additional media resources, including press releases, program logos and FAQs, available at www.CouncilBluffsInterstate.IowaDOT.gov/resources/media.

-It is Iowa DOT's goal to be as transparent as possible and establish and maintain media contacts throughout this process so that we may best serve the Council Bluffs community and travelling public at large.
-We look forward to partnering with you on stories related to the Council Bluffs Interstate System.
+It is lowa DOT's goal to be as transparent as possible so that we may best serve the Council Bluffs community and travelling public at large throughout the duration of the program.
+Thank you, Council Bluffs Interstate System Improvement Program Team